 Before You Begin

-- You should not already have OpenVPN installed before starting this guide.
+- Ensure that you have not already installed OpenVPN before starting this guide.

-- You will need root access to your Linode or a user account with
+- Ensure that you have root access to your Linode or a user account with

 - Allow TCP traffic through port